top of page

 You will find accommodation for a reasonable price and plenty of great cheap food options.
 Museum tickets and public transportation fares are also very affordable.
 Some prices could go up slightly during the summer, especially in seaside towns, since that’s the peak of the season.

-ALBANIA TRAVEL TIPS
+TRAVEL TIPS FOR ALBANIA

 If you find yourself landing in Tirana, which is where the only airport in the country lies, avoid expensive local taxis and head straight to the Rinas Express’s bus station.
 The bus connects the Tirana Mother Teresa Airport to the city centre, near Skanderbeg Square, and takes about 20 minutes for 300 Albanian Lek.